-- A business case and master plan for a new primary school site is in progress. - Investigations of several locations across the Leppington town centre for a secondary school site are being undertaken. - There are plans to increase the capacity of Leppington Public School from 350 to a maximum of 1,000 students. - SINSW's School Site Selection and Development Guidelines and Master Planning Guidelines for Schools should guide the planning and design of school sites and surrounds. - It is SINSW intention for school sites to be self-sufficient and not to be reliant on adjoining land.
+- A business case and master plan for a new primary school site is in progress. - Investigations of several locations across the Leppington town centre for a secondary school site are being undertaken. - There are plans to increase the capacity of Leppington Public School from 350 to a maximum of 1,000 students. - Attention should be given to the design of the southern interface of the site with Leppington Public School.
+The built form should minimise overshadowing and adjoining land uses should be compatible with the school. - SINSW's School Site Selection and Development Guidelines and Master Planning Guidelines for Schools should guide the planning and design of school sites and surrounds. - It is SINSW intention for school sites to be self-sufficient and not to be reliant on adjoining land.
 SINSW is not relying on any of the green space to the north of Leppington Public School proposed in Councils' Draft Leppington Town Centre Planning Proposal. - Facilitating safe active and public transport access to schools is a key interest and focus.
 Students should be crossing as few roads as possible and walking routes should have good passive surveillance. - SINSW is generally supportive of the green corridors in Councils' Draft Leppington Town Centre Planning Proposal as they will promote walkability, however representatives noted that a 90m wide open space corridor is not necessarily required and may impact the level of passive surveillance and therefore user comfort and sense of safety.

-4.1 INCOMING POPULATION
+4.2 INCOMING POPULATION